-Any trigger of swelling or irritation in the nasal opening or cavity may lead to the growth of the polyps.
-This can be prompted by certain conditions which are:
+Any trigger of swelling or irritation in the nasal opening or cavity may lead to the growth of polyps.
+This can be prompted by certain conditions, which are:

 - Sensitivity to aspirin.